JonathonLeiding/animals_slaughtered_for_meat_dashboard/README.md

-# 🐄 Global Meat Production Dashboard – A Power BI and Python Data Project
+# 🐄 Global Meat Production Dashboard – A Power BI + Python Rebuild of OWID Visuals

 ## 📌 Overview

-This project analyzes global data on the number of animals slaughtered for meat each year, originally published by [Our World in Data](https://ourworldindata.org/grapher/animals-slaughtered-for-meat?tab=table&time=1962..2023).
+This project replicates the **"Animals Slaughtered for Meat"** interactive dashboard from [Our World in Data (OWID)](https://ourworldindata.org/grapher/animals-slaughtered-for-meat) using **Power BI and Python**.

-The original online visualization, while valuable, presents a **somewhat clunky interface** for deeper analysis:
+Rather than attempting to improve OWID's excellent existing tool, the aim here is to:
-- The **timeline slider** is unintuitive for quickly selecting a specific year or range.
+- Recreate its core visual functionality within Power BI
-- The **data table combines regional and country-level metrics**, which can lead to misleading comparisons or duplicated aggregates.
+- Practice full-stack data handling: from sourcing and cleaning to dashboard building

-To improve usability and unlock deeper insights, I built a **refined and interactive Power BI dashboard** using a cleaned version of the source data.
+- Build an offline, customizable version of the original for exploration, resume-building, and skill demonstration

 ---

 ## 🛠 Tools & Technologies

-- **Python + Pandas**: Data cleaning, transformation, and formatting
+- **Python + Pandas** – Data cleaning and transformation
-- **Jupyter Notebook**: Data exploration and preprocessing
+- **Jupyter Notebook** – Data preprocessing and validation
-- **Power BI Desktop**: Visual dashboard creation and storytelling
+- **Power BI Desktop** – Data visualization and interactivity
-- **Git & GitHub**: Version control and documentation
+- **Git & GitHub** – Version control and project documentation

 ---

-## 🎯 Objectives
+## 🎯 Project Objectives

-- 📊 Create a **clear and filterable dashboard** to visualize trends in meat production by country and animal type
+- 📊 Rebuild a filterable dashboard showing **yearly animal slaughter counts** by country/region and meat type
-- 🧼 **Separate countries from regional aggregates** to ensure data granularity and accuracy
+- 🧼 Handle raw OWID data, especially **mixed entities** (countries, continents, regions) for accurate filtering and comparison
-- 📈 Allow users to easily explore trends over time without dealing with cumbersome UI elements
+- 🔍 Enable graph switching (table, line, bar) and interactive filtering by year, country, or animal type
-- 🧪 Showcase skills in **data wrangling, visualization, and dashboard building** to demonstrate readiness for roles in:
+- 🧪 Showcase skills in:
-  - **Data Analysis**
+  - **Data wrangling**
-  - **Data Engineering**
+  - **Business Intelligence**
-  - **Business Intelligence (BI)**
+  - **Dashboard development**

 ---